 For the past eleven years Gallery Night has been a much anticipated event where families and community members come to the school to see the expedition displays.
 These expeditions tell the story of learning that has taken place that year, and they are always an impressive sight reminding both students and adults of all the learning that has taken place.

-Even with the restrictions of the pandemic, teachers and students have been immersed in expedition work and case studies and are excited to show parents their learning.
-Due to COVID safety guidelines we do not feel our traditional Gallery Night is the right choice.
-Therefore, we have decided to have a virtual “Gallery Night”.
-Slideshows, movies, and powerpoints of all of the learning expeditions in the school for the 2020-2021 year will be posted on Facebook and the school website under the About PCA Tab/Showcase of Learning.
+Even with the restrictions of the pandemic, teachers and students have been immersed in expedition work and case studies and are excited to show off their learning.
+For 2020/2021, we decided to have a virtual “Gallery Night”.
+Slideshows, movies, and powerpoints of all of the learning expeditions in the school for the 2020-2021 year are posted below.
 We hope everyone will take the time to view and share the great learning experiences our students have participated in this year.